-In cases of hostile M&As or when the outcome of an M&A is unlikely to be successful, MSCI will implement the changes, if any, only when the results have been officially communicated.
-This usually occurs a few days following the last offer day.
+In cases of hostile M&As or when the outcome of an M&A is unlikely to be successful, MSCI implements changes, if any, only when the results have been officially communicated.
+In most of the cases, it occurs a few days following the last offer day.
 MSCI uses market prices for implementation, unless stated otherwise.